 - Thanks to our ESCo Seaside, we offer advice and solutions to public and private clients to optimise their energy consumption and reduce their impact on the environment

 - We are firmly committed to reducing atmospheric emissions, thanks in part to the use of Picarro technology, which allows us to intercept gas leaks in the network much more effectively than traditional technologies

 - We complete the transformation of our networks into digital infrastructures, a prerequisite for accommodating renewable gases such as hydrogen and biomethane

 - We contribute to the development of ‘power-to-gas’ technology that enables the production of gas (green hydrogen and/or synthetic methane) that can be used in existing networks through renewable energy storage systems

 Italgas’ commitment in Europe

 In the context of promoting the energy transition and collaboration between companies and institutions, in 2018 we joined the association GD4S (Gas Distributors for Sustainability) together with other gas distribution companies at European level: GRDF in France, Nedgiain Spain Distrigaz Sud Retele in Romania and Galp Gás Natural Distribuição in Portugal, Gas Networks Ireland in Ireland and EDA THESS in Greece.
-Since 2020 the CEO of Italgas, Paolo Gallo, has been President of the association.
+From 2020 to 2022 the CEO of Italgas, Paolo Gallo, was President of the association.

 In addition to being the industry leaders in their respective countries, GD4 scollectively represent around 27 million end users, corresponding to 30% of the EU gas market, and operate more than 365,000 kilometres of network.